solidi/writing/55-whats-in-a-career-promotion.md

 *Opportunity* is where the new work resides. *Sponsors* discover delegation opportunities.
 Finding an opportunity is an excellent step toward *promotion*.
 Operating in the context for some time is required before recognizing the individual.

 While enough *skill sets*, *reputation*, and *sponsorship* are essential, timing and luck factor into an opportunity.
 One can [optimize for the talent review process](https://levelup.gitconnected.com/getting-promoted-the-boring-work-youll-need-to-do-398e0c9defb2), but not all teams have ascending options.
-If they do, it may require waiting in a long line of succession or finding a way through the competition.
+If they do, it may require waiting in a line of succession or finding a way through the competition.

 ```
 **Opportunity Accelerants**